 Office 2016 C2R is the Office version that is available in the Microsoft cloud.
 It is available for users with business subscriptions, home subscriptions, personal subscriptions or Office 365 ProPlus.
 Microsoft assumes that everyone with some kind of Office 365 subscription that is using Outlook, is using Exchange Online as well.
-And that’s a reasonable assumption, as long as Outlook is following the normal Autodiscover process everybody should still be happy.
+And that’s a reasonable assumption, provided Outlook is following the normal Autodiscover process.
+If it is, then everybody should still be happy.

 So, the order for Office 2016 C2R is now suddenly:

 - Local Autodiscover.xml file (when GPO in step 2 fails)

 - HTTP Redirect.